cogentcore/core/README.md

 ### TODO

-* SplitView is new type (not layout) -- needs Splitter widget with drag logic -- u
+* SplitView is new type (not layout) -- needs Splitter widget with drag logic -- splitter is a sprite, don't draw background box, need to get DrawIntoWindow working, and draw background..

 * add creator / inspector in a different window :)